 How much does insurance cost?

-There are more exciting things to spend your money on than an insurance policy, we won't deny that.
-We'd rather budget for new hardware than insurance, but hardware is useless when an unhappy client is clogging up your inbox.
+There are more exciting things to spend your money on than an insurance policy, we won’t deny that.
+We’d rather budget for new hardware than insurance, but hardware is useless when an unhappy client is clogging up your inbox and draining your energy.

 Business insurance should be an important part of freelancing, along with working with a contract and filing your accounts.
 Plus, it’s a lot cheaper than you’d expect and it’s tax deductible.
 The policy we arrange at With Jack starts from as little as £14 per month.

-Let's look at two examples when your professional indemnity policy would come in handy.
+Let’s look at three examples when your professional indemnity policy would come in handy.

 Example one: Client doesn’t think the freelancer completed work to spec